nurbujang/pands-problem-sheet/README.md

 4. The account number length is unknown in Question 2.
 The length function, len(), is again used for this program as shown in (3) and (4).
 First I defined and prompted for account number of any length.
 I then sliced the string into 2, which were replacement and display.
 Because a string is a list, replacement=length(all-4) multiplied by "X" which is a string, becomes N(X).
 This means that all of the numbers but the last 4 were replaced by "X".
 I displayed only the last 4 of the input string and printed out an output of replacement+display.

 ### Conclusion:
-1. This output was achieved using 2 different programs:
+1. This output was achieved using 2 different programs, the first uses replace function and the second uses replace and length functions:
 Please enter an 10 digit account number: 1234567890 XXXXXX7890
 2. For an account number with unknown length which displays only the last 4 digits and replaces the others with X, this output was achieved: